 In our hallmark annual publication, Seacoast Harvest, our mission is to provide the information and resources necessary for consumers to access sources of local foods all year long in a variety of ways.
 Readers of this publication can find a listing of CSA programs, farm stands, farmers market programs and food businesses that source locally produced food items.

 To learn more, visit our Seacoast Harvest page.

 Winter Farmers’ Markets

-Seacoast Eat Local is the organizer of the winter farmers’ market program at Wentworth Greenhouses and Exeter High School.
+Seacoast Eat Local is the organizer of the winter farmers’ market program at Wentworth Greenhouses (Rollinsford) and Cooperative Middle School (Stratham).
 Our efforts extend the revenue season for local farmers, helping to ensure their economic health through the off-season.
 These events create a complete circle of local food availability for consumers, proving local food can be a year round commitment!
 We pride ourselves on providing a space for farmers and consumers to gather and enjoy one another’s company.

 To learn more or to download a winter farmers’ market schedule, visit our Winter Farmers’ Market page.

 SNAP/EBT Benefit Programs

 Seacoast Eat Local strives to increase access to locally produced food among SNAP/EBT benefit recipients.
 We provide this vital service at all our winter markets and also at participating summer markets.
 Funding initiatives have allowed us to stretch the benefits for our clientele through matching incentives and our Close the Gap program.